 The URC works with the HSA to manage a participant pool of Harvard students who are interested in participating in usability testing, focus groups, and other user research activities.
 There are 106 graduate students and 538 undergraduate students in the pool.
 Participants can be recruited by their year, academic concentration, or usage of mobile devices.

 Students can be hired for $25/hr in FY18 (*Note: price subject to change for FY19.) which covers payment for their time and time the HSA will spend recruiting and coordinating scheduling participants.
-Students will be paid through the HSA and your department/project can pay the HSA directly via a budget line number.
+Students will be paid through the HSA and your department/project can pay the invoice from HSA directly with a credit card.
 If you only have a 30-minute study, you may consider partnering with another department or running 2 studies during the hour to make the most of your time with students.

 If you’d like to recruit participants for a study, please contact the URC at firstname.lastname@example.org and we will help coordinate recruitment.

 If you are interested in training or consulting from URC staff members, please contact email@example.com to discuss your project needs.
 The URC lab space can also be booked for your test sessions.
 Read more information about the URC.